uclcrypto/spook-masked-hardware/README.md

 ### Data Formatting

-To perform an operation (e.g., encryption or decryption), data are sent to and received from the core according to a specific communication protocol based on sequences of 32bits words (denoted next commands).
-A command is considered as a vector of 32 bits, for which each bits is denoted b<sub>i</sub> (b<sub>0</sub> being the less significant bit), as shown here:
+To perform an operation (e.g., encryption or decryption), data are sent to and received from the core according to a specific communication protocol based on sequences of 32-bit words (denoted next commands).
+A command is considered as a vector of 32-bit, for which each bits is denoted b<sub>i</sub> (b<sub>0</sub> being the less significant bit), as shown here:

 <div align="center">